In This Section

 - Mastering Engineer

-Swineshead Productions, LLC is a recording production company formed by David v.R.
-Bowles in 1995.
-His recordings have been GRAMMY-nominated (Classical - Best Orchestral Performance) and won the "Classical Orchestral Album" prize from Just Plain Folks Awards.
+David v.R Bowles formed Swineshead Productions, LLC as a classical recording production company in 1995.
+His recordings have been GRAMMY-nominated (Classical - Best Orchestral Performance) and won the "Classical Orchestral Album" prize (Just Plain Folks Awards).
 Other Bowles-produced and engineered releases have been named "Record of the Month - Editor's Choice" from Gramophone Magazine, MusicWeb International and Opera News; "Record of the Year" from the New York Times (three times), the New Yorker, American Record Guide, Miami Clásica and Classical Candour.
-Several of these releases are available as 24-bit 96kHz paid downloads.
+Several of these are available as high-resolution paid downloads from Naxos.

-As an educator, Mr. Bowles is a guest lecturer at New York University's Tonmeister Seminar (Steinhardt School of Music) and at Peabody Recording Arts and Sciences (John Hopkins University).
-He was Visiting Professor of Recording Arts at Indiana University's Jacobs School of Music.
+As an educator, Mr. Bowles is a guest lecturer for Tonmeister programmes at New York University (Steinhardt School of Music), the Royal Danish Academy of Music, the Peabody Recording Arts and Sciences (John Hopkins University) and the Banff Centre.
+He was Visiting Professor of Recording Arts at Indiana University's Jacobs School.

-Mr. Bowles is a member of the AES (Audio Engineering Society): he is on the Board of Governors and served on 125th, 129th and 133rd convention committees.
-He alternated between chair and co-chair of the San Francisco section of the AES between 2005 and 2010 and continues to serve as committee member.
-He is a member of NARAS (National Academy of Recording Arts & Sciences) Producers and Engineers Wing and SPARS (Society of Professional Audio Recording Services).
+Mr. Bowles is a member of the AES (Audio Engineering Society), was on the Board of Governors, served on convention committees and the committee of the San Francisco AES section.
+He is a member of NARAS (National Academy of Recording Arts & Sciences) Producers & Engineers Wing and SPARS (Society of Professional Audio Recording Services).

 AES Member Profiles